What are Life Rules?

-1. Accept a Decision isn’t the Outcome
+1. A Decision isn’t the Outcome

 We are prone to confusing decisions with outcomes.